axelmierczuk/malicious-url-detection/README.md

 In the past, attempts at malicious URL detection have included feature extraction through lexical, or DNS analysis.
 These are extremely valuable techniques that can provide a well rounded approach to malicious URL analysis.
 The extracted features can be compared with IOCs, or analyzed through machine learning models / deep neural networks to form well-rounded detection.

 What differentiates this project from others is the development of a neural network capable of analyzing *raw* URLs.
-This raw analysis model does not leverage any feature extraction, but can be combined with models / IOCs that do in order to provide fuller coverage.
+This raw analysis model does not leverage any feature extraction, but can be combined with models / IOCs that do in order to provide better coverage.

 As a result, this raw URL analysis model, in combination with n-gram (1, 2, 3), and lexical analysis models out performs many models previously developed.